Victoria Works, Birmingham

-The Victoria Works is a Grade II listed building in the Jewellery Quarter of Birmingham, England.
-It was built in 1839–40 for Joseph Gillott, who manufactured pen nibs, and was one of the first purpose-built factories in the Jewellery Quarter.
+The Victoria Works is a former factory and a Grade II listed building in the Jewellery Quarter of Birmingham, England.
+It was built in 1839–40 for the Joseph Gillott pen company, who manufactured dip pens, and was one of the first purpose-built factories in the Jewellery Quarter.

 It is situated opposite the Argent Centre, another building constructed for industrial use around the same period.
 The factory was one of the largest of its kind, with nearly 600 workers.
 Steam engines of 60 horsepower powered the mass production of the nibs.

-Current use
+Overview

+Victoria Works was one of the main manufacturing plants during the Birmingham pen trade, a period in the 19th-century that positioned the city of Birmingham was the world's leading manufacturer of steel pens.

+Gillott was one of the most prominent manufacturers of that era, along with brothers John and William Mitchell, Josiah Mason, and James Perry.

+The book The Shops and Companies of London and the Trades and Manufactories of Great Britain, edited by Henry Mayhew in London in 1865, described the process of manufacturing a pen, also stating that there were between 500 and 600 girls working at the factory.

-The Victoria Works was renovated in the early 1990s and houses a mixture of different companies and residents.
+Gillott produced steel pens at Victoria Works until 1956, when production moved to Dudley.
+Since then, the building has been occupied by various business (with T. Holland being from 1959 to 1981).
+In mid 1980s the building was refurbished, and converted into apartments and offices in early 1990s, and houses a mixture of different companies and residents.